 Repeat 5 times

-Even though pull-ups are not tested in the new Army CFT, you need to be able to do pull-ups in order to work the grip and half pull-up muscles required to do the leg tuck exercise.
+Even though pull-ups are not tested in the new Army CFT, you need to do pull-ups in order to work the grip and half pull-up muscles required to do the leg tuck exercise.
 They are a good balancing exercise combo with bench press.

-You may need two sets of dumbbells for this circuit with perhaps a lighter set for the 10 reps of bicep and military press combo movement.
+You may need two sets of dumbbells for this circuit with perhaps a lighter set for the 10 reps of biceps and military press combo movement.

 Repeat 3 times

-Dumbbell bicep/military curl: 10 (Do bicep curl from hips to shoulders then press overhead.
+Dumbbell biceps/military curl: 10 (Do biceps curl from hips to shoulders, then press overhead.
 This gives 2 exercises in 1 movement).

 DB shrugs: 10